shimenghuang/KernelBiome/README.md

 ## Reproducible Code

 All scripts producing results in the paper can be found in the `experiments` folder with some helper functions for the experiment scripts located in the `helpers` folder.
-Scripts starting with "run_" are used to run computation and save results, and scripts starting with "summarize_" are used to load and summarize results in e.g. figures.
+Scripts starting with "run_" are used to run computation and save results, and scripts starting with "summarize_" are used to load and summarize results in e.g. figures. `data_original` and `data_processed` are folder to place the original and to save the processed datasets respectively.
+See README files therein for details.

 ### `prediction`